Swiss Skydiver: 2020: Three-Year-Old Season

 Swiss Skydiver started off the 2020 season on January 18 with a 5th-place finish in the Gasparilla Stakes.
 She then came in 3rd in the Rachel Alexandra Stakes on February 15.

 She got her first graded stakes win on March 28, when she won the Gulfstream Oaks.
 She came in at 9:1 odds and led the race before beating Lucrezia by 3 1/2 lengths.

 She then earned her second graded stakes win on May 1, when she won the Fantasy Stakes.
 She came in as the underdog at 16:1 odds and defeated Venetian Harbor by 2 1/2 lengths.

 Swiss Skydiver captured her third graded stakes win when she won the Santa Anita Oaks on June 6.
 She defeated Meneith by four lengths as the 3:5 favorite.

 On July 11, she competed in her first race against male horses at the Blue Grass Stakes.
 She came in as the 2:1 favorite but was defeated by Art Collector by 3 1/2 lengths.

 She came back to win the Alabama Stakes, the third leg of the New York Triple Tiara, by 3 1/2 lengths, establishing her as the top three-year-old filly of 2020 so far.

 In the 2020 Kentucky Oaks, Swiss Skydiver ran in third place for most of the race, before passing the tiring favorite Gamine and just falling short of the eventual winner Shedaresthedevil.

-Swiss Skydiver's biggest win of her career was the 2020 Preakness Stakes, the second leg of the Triple Crown, where she was the first filly win the race since Rachel Alexandra in 2009.
+Swiss Skydiver's biggest win of her career was the 2020 Preakness Stakes, the third leg of the Triple Crown, where she was the first filly win the race since Rachel Alexandra in 2009.
 Swiss Skydiver took the lead on the final turn and battled 2020 Kentucky Derby winner Authentic down the stretch, both well ahead of the rest of the field, in one of the most thrilling stretch duels in the history of the Triple Crown.
 Swiss Skydiver refused to let Authentic past her and she won by a neck.
-The third-place finisher, Jesus’ Team, was 9 3/4 behind Authentic.
-Swiss Skydiver's time of 1:53.28 was the second-fastest in Preakness history, behind only Secretariat’s 1:53.00 in 1973.
-She is only the ninth horse to ever break 1:54 in the 98 years that the Preakness has been run at 1 3/16 miles.
+The third-place finisher, Jesus' Team, was 9 3/4 behind Authentic.
+Swiss Skydiver's time of 1:53.28 was the second-fastest in Preakness history, behind only Secretariat's 1:53.00 in 1973.
+She is only the ninth horse to ever break 1:54 in the 101 years that the Preakness has been run at 1 3/16 miles.